 You can attain your wellness goals by eating more healthy fats.
-As much as people think that too much fat is bad, this isn’t true.
+As much as people think that too much fat is wrong, this isn’t true.
 If you are eating healthy fats in recommended amounts, then you are safe.
-The ketogenic diet plan is one program that advocates for high intake of healthy fats and outlined below is its overview.
+The ketogenic diet plan is one program that advocates for a high intake of healthy fats and Benefits of the Keto Diet outlined below are its overview.

 Benefits of the Keto Diet

 Keto is a simplified version of the Atkins diet.
 It forces your body to use fat instead of glycogen as the source of energy.
 This process usually depletes the sugar stores in the body.
 Benefits of the ketogenic diet include:

 One thing that has made this diet very popular is weight loss.
 A lot of people are now turning to foods that require less intake of carbs.
 This is because they lead to significant weight loss.
 Using the ketogenic diet, you will experience safe and natural weight loss.
 In addition to that, this diet plan won’t leave you always feeling hungry, unlike the others.

 Supporting Heart Health

 Even though the ketogenic diet requires users to eat lots of fat, they are healthy fats.
 When you use this diet appropriately, you can end up with better heart health.
 Evidence suggests that keto-friendly foods can low the “bad” cholesterol, which causes heart diseases.
 On the other hand, they enhance the production of HDL.
 This is a “good” type of cholesterol, which leads to better heart health.